If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The normally hidden buttons in the level editor.

-The xmission cheat found in the executable can't be activated like the other cheats; each letter but the X must be replaced with the next letter in the alphabet.
-Thus, typing xnjttjpo in-game will activate the cheat.
-With the cheat activated, the player can edit the game's built-in missions rather than just their own.
-A new drop-down is also added in the level editor that allows the player to place doors, "start mission" monitors, and keys.
-Additionally, playing missions 200 or higher allows the player to record a demonstration movie, which will be played on the title screen.
+The xmission cheat found in the game's executable can't be activated like the other cheats; each letter but the X must be shifted forward one place in the alphabet: xnjttjpo.
+With the cheat activated, the player can edit the game's built-in missions, rather than their own.
+A new drop-down is also added in the level editor that allows the player to place doors, "start mission" monitors, and gold keys.
+Additionally, playing missions 300 or higher allows the player to record a demonstration movie, which will be played on the title screen.
 A video of editing single-player missions in Speedy Eggbert II can be found here.

 This cheat can also be activated by editing one of the info###.blp files in the Data folder with a hex editor, and setting the 16-bit value at offset 86 to a non-zero value.